daankoning/ArbitrageFinder/README.md

     python main.py --key <YOUR_API_KEY>

 ## Usage
-The tool offers three optional command line arguments.
+The tool offers four optional command line arguments.

 ### API key
 In order to set the API key to use either the `-k` or `--key` arguments.
 If neither of these are used the script will read the value of `$API_KEY`. `.env` files are also supported and automatically loaded.

 ### Region
 Different parts of the world have different bookmakers.
 To reflect this the `-r` or `--region` arguments allow you to set the region in which to search.
 Accepts the values `"eu"`,`"us"`, `"uk"`, and `"au"`.

+### Unformatted
+Using the `-u` or `--unformatted` will remove the pretty printing and simply dump the json which contains the arbs to the console directly.
+Use this if you intend to extend upon the script in some way, for regular usage the formatted print is significantly better.

 ### Help
 The `-h` or `--help` flags will show a short help message with documentation.